Installation & Theming

 6. Persistence and DOM attribute

 The initial theme is controlled by defaultTheme.
-The provider does not read from localStorage on mount; if you want to restore a saved theme, read it yourself and pass it as defaultTheme (see the example in section 3).
+With persistTheme=, the provider restores from localStorage on mount; you can also restore manually by reading storage and passing it as defaultTheme (see the example in section 3).

 Using the data attribute in your CSS